-Taking into account the current health context that is crossed throughout the world, we have decided to close the doors for guests, for now.
+Taking into account the current Covid-19 situation, we have decided to close the doors for guests, for now.

 The Nicaraguan highlands are known for some of the world’s best coffee plants.